 While not terribly glamorous, documentation is often the easiest place to get started contributing to any open source project.
 It’s also something that virtually everyone reads and uses, so your documentation work can have a big impact on the NativeScript community.
 The NativeScript documentation lives in a series of Markdown files in the NativeScript/docs repository.

 Don’t know where to start?
-Look for issues that have an “up-for-grabs” label.
+Look for issues that have an “help wanted” label.

 TIP: New to open source and don’t know how to submit a pull request?
 Check out Kent Dodd’s free video walkthrough on the topic.

 The main NativeScript code repository is the series of TypeScript modules that live in the NativeScript/NativeScript repo.
 If you’re interested in contributing to those modules, read through the detailed module contributing guide before getting started.

 There are many other code repositories in the NativeScript world you might also be interested in contributing to: